-This website has been established and will be maintained by Kenneth Ross, one of the world's leading practitioners in Product Liability Prevention (PLP).
-Ken has been providing advice in PLP, product safety, and regulatory compliance for over 30 years to companies all over the world.
+This website was established and is maintained by Kenneth Ross, one of the world's leading practitioners in Product Liability Prevention (PLP).
+Ken has been providing advice in PLP, product safety, and corporate and regulatory compliance for over 40 years to companies all over the world.
 Ken is a former partner and now Of Counsel to one of the country's premier product liability defense firms, Bowman and Brooke LLP.

 PLP is related to risk management and loss control.
-It deals with techniques designed to identify, quantify, minimize and manage legal and practical risks in product liability and contractual liability for manufacturers of all tiers and all those in the supply chain no matter where they make or sell their product.
+The first goal of this effort is to make products that are safe and do not result in incidents causing injury, death or damage.
+However, as we try to do that, we must anticipate the possibility of having such incidents and what we will do in response.
+Thus, this concept deals with techniques designed to identify, quantify, minimize and manage legal and practical risks in product liability, product safety, regulatory compliance, and contractual liability for manufacturers of all tiers and all those in the supply chain no matter where they make or sell their product.

-While not all risks can be prevented, manufacturers and other entities in the supply chain need to proactively - before their products and services are sold - apply good risk management techniques to what they and others in the supply chain are doing.
-And, manufacturers must then carefully track the performance of their products in consumer's hands to identify post-sale problems and take any appropriate corrective actions.
+While not all risks can be prevented, manufacturers and other entities in the supply chain need to proactively apply good risk management techniques to what they and others in the supply chain are doing.
+And, manufacturers must then carefully track the performance of their products in customer's and product user's hands to identify post-sale problems so that they can take any appropriate corrective actions.

-Basically, product liability prevention injects into the design, manufacture and marketing processes, policies and procedures to be used by company personnel who are familiar with product liability and the ways in which the potential for such liability can be minimized or reduced.
+Basically, PLP injects into the design, manufacturing and marketing processes, policies and procedures to be used by company personnel who are familiar with product liability and the ways in which the potential for such liability can be minimized or reduced.
+In addition, product safety regulations have proliferated around the world.
+PLP ensures that the entity is aware of and complies with any applicable regulations.
 The idea is to anticipate future challenges to the product and future safety problems and minimize or eliminate that risk before sale.

 PLP will also help to create a defense if there is a problem and the product's safety is challenged by a plaintiff or a government agency.
 These post-sale procedures include preparing to monitor and track products after sale and finding them if a recall is necessary.